rogererens/git-deploy/README.md

 *Rollback*

-If you accidentally deploy some code that needs to be rolled back the *revert* command cn be very helpful here.
+If you accidentally deploy some code that needs to be rolled back the *revert* command can be very helpful here.
 You can rollback to previous deploy states by utilizing deploy tags.
 To view the old tags:

     client.realm.org:me.com me$ git tag